What makes stock prices go up or down?

 Stock prices move due to differences in supply and demand.

-The reasons for the differences in supply and demand are where the real details lie.
-Many factors change the supply-demand equation.
+The differences in supply and demand make stock prices move up or down.
+Many factors change the supply-demand equation in stocks.

 Normal Demand – Normal Supply

 This scenario represents an equilibrium between buyers and sellers.
-This is when a stock is moving sideways on a stock chart, neither trending strongly upwards or downwards.
+This is when a stock moves sideways on a stock chart, neither trending strongly upwards nor downwards.
 There is no pressure on supply or demand in either direction.
-On a stock chart, we would tend to see an average day of volume and muted price movements.
-If the market is overall up for the day you might see some upward drift of the stock price, there will also be no significant news that might sway the stocks or demand-supply in either direction
+We would tend to see an average day of volume and muted price movements on a stock chart.
+If the market is overall up for the day, you might see some upward drift of the stock price; there will also be no significant news that might sway the stocks or demand supply in either direction.

 Low Demand – Low Supply

 This is a day in the stock market where we see disinterested buyers and sellers.
 Typical volatility is low, there is little movement in the stock price, and the volume bars are lower than normal.